Plumbers, Gasfitters

 Certification requirements for SCVs

-To be certified as self-contained under the green warrant system, vehicles must have a fixed toilet and must meet other requirements in relation to the vehicle's water supply system, wastewater system, ventilation system, sink, and rubbish storage.
-We’ve created an infographic summarising the different requirements vehicles need to meet.
+To be certified as self-contained under the green warrant system, vehicles must have a toilet that is permanently fixed to and usable within the vehicle and must meet other requirements in relation to the vehicle's water supply system, wastewater system, ventilation system, sink, and rubbish storage.

 Certification Authorities will collect personal information about you as the owner of the vehicle (or applicant, if different from the owner) during the certification process.
 This information is collected so that the Certification Authority can send your warrant card and certificate if not issued immediately following certification, and to enter the vehicle owner’s name and address into the Register.
-Information must be collected in accordance with the Privacy Act 2020.

 Certification of smaller vehicles